 Another inflammatory bowel disease, like Crohn’s disease, it also has very similar symptoms to the other.
 However, the main difference is that ulcerative colitis primarily affects the large intestine or colon.
 Like Celiac disease, it’s due to an autoimmune response, but it is not caused primarily by gluten.
 It results in painful ulcers developing on the lining of the colon, which can lead to pain with diarrhea, blood in the stool, cramps, and more.
 There is a range of medicines that can suppress it, and finding and eliminating your trigger foods may also help.
 However, as with Crohn’s disease, surgery may be recommended in the most severe cases, which would mean removing the colon in this instance.

-Unlike many of the other conditions named above, urinary tract infections (and their closely related bladder infections) are not issues of the digestive system.
+Unlike many of the other conditions named above, urinary tract infections (and their closely related bladder infections) are not issues of the digestive system and can be easily treated by a urologist in London.
 They are, in fact, caused by the presence of bacteria like E.coli that profligate in the urethra or bladder, causing an infection.
 The most common symptoms are painful urination, a lingering burning or stinging pain, and cloud-strong smelling urine.
 However, they can also come with symptoms of pressure and pain in the lower abdomen, so it can be easy to confuse them for other causes of stomach pain.